-input ic buf pos len reads up to len characters from the given channel ic, storing them in string buf, starting at character number pos.
+Return the string of all characters read, without the newline character at the end.
+Raise input ic buf pos len reads up to len characters from the given channel ic, storing them in string buf, starting at character number pos.
 It returns the actual number of characters read, between 0 and len (inclusive).
 A return value of 0 means that the end of file was reached.
 A return value between 0 and len exclusive means that not all requested len characters were read, either because no more characters were available at that time, or because the implementation found it convenient to do a partial read; input must be called again to read the remaining characters, if desired.
-(See also really_input ic buf pos len reads len characters from channel ic, storing them in string buf, starting at character number pos.
-Raise End_of_file if the end of file is reached before len characters have been read.
-Raise Invalid_argument "really_input" if pos and len do not designate a valid substring of buf.
+(See also Pervasives.really_input[19.2] for reading exactly len characters.)
+Exception Invalid_argument "input" is raised if pos and len do not designate a valid substring of buf.